Check out this video, which was used to explain this project while we were fundraising to match the Knight Arts Grant funding it!

 This project is one part workshops, one part research.
-I’ll be facilitating free and donation based printmaking and bookbinding workshops around the city of Detroit (funded by this campaign and the matching Knight Arts Grant!) in addition to the workshops I have already facilitated, using personal mapmaking as the prompt.
-I plan to ask each workshop to begin by drawing the neighborhood borders on a map of Detroit, and then I will aim to host a workshop in as many of them as possible!
+Lyz will be facilitating free and donation based printmaking and bookbinding workshops around the city of Detroit (funded by this campaign and the matching Knight Arts Grant!) in addition to the workshops that she has already facilitated, using memory mapping as the prompt.
+Each workshop will produce maps of the city of Detroit, based on memory and subjective experiences.

-This will amount to several printmaking and mapmaking workshops through partnerships with local community organizations and schools until October 2017, with pop up printmaking classes at Riopelle and some pop-up events in between!
+These printmaking and mapmaking workshops will take place through partnerships with local community organizations and schools until October 2018, with pop up printmaking classes at Riopelle and other partner organizations!
 Historical and data based maps of Detroit will also be researched and collected to be converted into printable blocks and screens to be used in those workshops.
 In the end, the personal maps created in the printmaking workshops and the data based maps printed from research will be bound together into books by hand, into Atlases of Detroit.

 As a completed project, the Detroit Atlas will have been a collaboration between Detroiters in a wide range of neighborhoods in the city to map Detroit as they have experienced it, within the bounds of the same art project, all while learning and experiencing the technical, tactile, and interactive process of printmaking.
 These maps will provide context for one another, a juxtaposition of personal experiences of people who live in the same geographic space, but often very different social, political, and historically contextualized spaces.
 After the project concludes, I plan to seek out public homes for these handbound books, like libraries or community art centers, so that they’ll remain publicly accessible.